 Since 2003 our path has not been a path that Lily or I would have chosen for ourselves, but through it all, as Lily has always said, God has been our portion.
 He has blessed our marriage with love and health and God has met our needs.
 Not only has God met our needs, God has blessed us with healthy sons and daughters-in-laws and ten healthy grandchildren.

 Lily and I are now what society calls empty nesters.
 We are healthy, un-medicated, and not ready to retire; physically, mentally or emotionally.
 We understand that who you are is NOT what you do or what you have.
-If anyone has the idea that living the good life is somehow tangled up in those concepts than inevitably they will echo the words of a dying Saul, “I have played the fool.”
+Most people think living the good life is somehow tangled up with what you see on television; career, nice house, car, money in the bank ... you know the narrative.
+I would certainly like to have those things for Lily, but God has finally brought me to the place where I understand that truly, when stuff is more important than your spouse, children, grandchildren, friends ... then your last breath and words will probably echo a dying Saul, “I have played the fool.”

 I was on staff at George Fox Evangelical Seminary, now Portland Seminary, as a spiritual director from January 2009 till July 2018.
 In 2013 I was invited to do spiritual direction for Psychology PhD candidates at George Fox University.
 I still work with private clients and skype and facetime with long distance